 A crown is a restoration which covers or caps the tooth to protect the tooth from fracture and to restore it to its normal shape, size, function, and appearance.

-- restore fractured or cracked teeth
+- To restore a weakened, fractured or cracked tooth

-- cover badly shaped or discolored teeth
+- To cover badly shaped or discolored teeth

-- cover dental implant posts
+- To over dental implant posts

 Crowns can be made of porcelain, gold or a combination of metal with porcelain covering it.
 The procedure generally requires two appointments.
 During the first appointment, the tooth is prepared for the crown.
 An impression is made of the prepared tooth and sent to a lab were the crown is custom made.
 The patient will have a temporary crown made and two weeks later the final crown is fitted and cemented.